 Reference Services: Genealogy and Proctoring

 Members of the public conducting genealogical research will be given limited assistance.
 Because OCPL lacks sufficient staff to do research, any letters, phone calls, and e-mails from persons requesting extensive research will be denied.
 Names and addresses of local persons who do research for a fee will be provided if such a person is known.
 If the information sought is easily accessible, such as a photocopy of an obituary, there will be a $5.00 processing charge to cover paper and postage.
-If you would like to request assistance from library staff for research, please email Christie Johnson at email@example.com.
+If you would like to request assistance from library staff for research, please fill out this Genealogy Request Form.
 Please include all relevant information, including names, dates, and any other information that will help in our research.
+If you need assistance with the form, please call the Main Library at 864-638-4133.

 The OCPL does not allow any items in the genealogical collection to be loaned through ILL.